omriher/CapTipper/docs/Plugins.rst

 Example #2
 ==========

-The following plugin checks if the host involved in a given conversation is still connectable using the stored IP and Port
+The following plugin checks if the host involved in a given conversation is still alive using a socket object and the conversations stored IP and Port.

 .. code-block:: python